cs50nestm/web/virus/README.md

 ## tl;dr

-Build a 'p5' animation and integrate with 'html' inputs and 'chart.js' to simulate the spread of viruses.
+Build a `p5` animation and integrate with `html` inputs and `chart.js` to simulate the spread of viruses.

 ## Preview